newbieeashish/nutrition_Regression_ML/README.md

 # nutrition
-I hvae used the nutirion dataset and applied various machine learning algorithms on it.
+I have used the nutirion dataset and applied various machine learning algorithms on it.

 Target variable is Calories